 - 2 heaped teaspoons cocoa powder (or cacao powder)

-- 2-3 teaspoons agave syrup (or brown rice syrup, or honey if not vegan), to taste
+- 2-3 teaspoons agave syrup, to taste (or sub brown rice syrup)

 - 1 teaspoon vanilla

-- Soak cashew nuts in cold water overnight or in hot water for a few hours
+Soak cashew nuts in cold water overnight or in hot water for 15 minutes

 Drain soaked cashews and add to a food processor along with all the other ingredients*